-Pascal/VS is a Pascal compiler operating in MVS and VM/CMS.
-Originally designed as a high level programming language to teach computer programming by N. Wirth (circa 1968), Pascal has emerged as an influential and well accepted user language in today's data processing environment.
+Pascal/VS is a Pascal compiler operating in VS1, MVS and VM/CMS.
+Originally designed as a high level programming language to teach computer programming by Professor Nicklaus Wirth (circa 1968), Pascal has emerged as an influential and well accepted user language in today's data processing environment.
 Pascal provides the user with the ability to produce very reliable code by performing many error detection checks automatically.

-The compiler adheres to the currently proposed ISO standard and includes many important extensions.
+The compiler adheres to the currently ANSI and ISO (Level 0) standard (with minor deviations) and includes many important extensions.
 The language extensions include: separate compilation, dynamic character strings and extended I/O capabilities.
 The implementation features include: fast compilation, optimization and a symbolic terminal oriented debugger that allows the user to debug a program quickly and efficiently.

-This manual is a guide to the use of the compiler in the MVS and VM/CMS operating environments.
+This manual is a guide to the use of the computer in the VS1, MVS and VM/CMS operating environments.